 Ruby for Good is an annual event based out of the DC-metro area where Ruby programmers from all over the globe get together for a long weekend to build projects that help our communities.
-In 2018 the event will take place in Washington, DC at Georgetown University.
+In 2019 the event will take place in Washington, DC at George Mason University.
 Participants will stay in on-site dorms with hacking and socializing takes place in communal areas.
-Join us June 7-10, 2018 for the fun of giving back!
+Join us July 25-28, 2019 for the fun of giving back!

 How Does Ruby for Good Work?

 The organizers of Ruby for Good work year round contacting and working with non-profits to find projects that are both within the scope of Ruby for Good and helpful to non-profit organizations and individuals.
 In 2019 projects are focused around issues affecting our communities.